How Translating a Children's Book Works

 If you have only the original layered source files (the InDesign document, or the layered Photoshop file from your illustrator), you have to export an EPUB or PDF first.
 Most picture book authors already have one of these because they needed it to publish in English.
 If you do not, your designer or illustrator can produce one in a few hours.

 You pick the target language.
 LingoHop supports 13 languages today: German, Spanish, French, Italian, Portuguese (Brazilian and European), Dutch, Polish, Russian, Turkish, Swedish, Danish, and Norwegian.
 The most common first choices for picture books are German and Spanish, because both markets are large, mature, and friendly to self-published children's books.
+If you are not sure where to start, our guide to which languages to translate your picture book into walks through how to weigh demand, market size, and distribution.

 Then you write your style notes.
 For a picture book, two or three lines is usually enough.
 Examples: